Guatemala | Birding Guatemala’s Highlands and Lake Atitlán

 About this trip

 Guatemala is a richly diverse cultural center and a lush and vibrant paradise for birders.
 Set in the heart of Central America, it sits within one of the Western Hemisphere’s prime migratory corridors.
-Enjoy excellent birding opportunities and learn about the Asociación Vivamos Mejor, a non-profit in Panajachel whose programs include training nearby residents to become birding and nature guides.
+Enjoy excellent birding opportunities in pine-oak and humid subtropical forests, volcanic landscapes, tropical plantations, and on the shores of Lake Atitlán.
+Also learn about the work of Asociación Vivamos Mejor, a non-profit in Panajachel whose programs include training nearby residents to become birding and nature guides.
 Together with an expert guide and part-time apprentice guides, you’ll explore a variety of habitats at varying elevations and see firsthand many of the area's rare and endemic species.

 Highlights

-• Bird the lower and upper trails at Los Tarrales—an area that harbors 21 regional endemic species—with the goal of seeing the Long-tailed Manakin’s impressive courtship display.
+• Bird the lower and upper trails at Los Tarrales Natural Reserve, a mountainside area that encompasses a wide elevational gradient and harbors 21 regional endemic species.

-• Explore the relatively new birding site of Parque Mirador del Rey Tepepul, an 8,600-acre forest park with a wide altitudinal range where you may be able to see Yellow-naped Amazon, Blue-crowned Chlorophonia, and the near-endemic Azure-rumped Tanager.
+• Explore the relatively new birding site of Parque Mirador del Rey Tepepul, an 8,600-acre forest park where you may be able to see Yellow-naped Amazon, Blue-crowned Chlorophonia, and the near-endemic Azure-rumped Tanager.

-• Meet representatives from Asociación Vivamos Mejor, a private nonprofit organization committed to improving the quality of life in communities surrounding Lake Atitlán.
+• Meet and bird with representatives from Asociación Vivamos Mejor, a private nonprofit organization committed to improving the quality of life in communities surrounding Lake Atitlán.

 This birding journey spotlights one of the hemisphere’s prime migratory corridors while helping to preserve Important Bird and Biodiversity Areas (IBAs) and support local communities.
 Your itinerary features 1- to 2-night stays in six locations over 11 days.
-Daily birdwatching excursions (including an optional nighttime walk) are led by trained local guides, and last from 1–4 hours.
+Daily birding excursions are led by trained local guides, and last from 1–4 hours.
+Days begin early to take advantage of optimal birding times; on several days you will depart your hotel at 5 am.
 Trails are mainly unpaved but well-maintained, with both gradual and steep inclines and some slippery, rocky, or uneven sections.
-One very strenuous hike to the San Pedro Volcano is included, but optional.
-In the highlands you’ll reach elevations of up to 5,500 feet.
-Look forward to cultural interaction when you visit local villages, farms, and a school.
-Highland climate is consistently pleasant, with average daily temperatures in the mid- to upper 60s (°F) during the dry season (November to April.)
-There is one boat ride.
-Overland transfers last 1–5 hours in private, air-conditioned motorcoaches.
+In the highlands you’ll reach elevations of up to 8,200 feet.
+Look forward to cultural interaction when you visit a women's textile cooperative, meet representatives of a nonprofit development organization, and spend time in local villages.
+Highland climate is consistently pleasant, with average daily temperatures in the mid- to upper 60s (°F) during the dry season (November to April).
+During the rainy season (May to October), average daily temperatures range from the mid-60s to upper 70s (°F), and afternoon showers are typical.
+There are two boat transfers on Lake Atitlán.
+Overland transfers last 1–4 hours in private, air-conditioned motorcoaches.

 Land Cost